Rounders

 Rounders has a long and prolific history in PE and school sport, and has been part of School Games since its inception.

 Rounders is a fully inclusive sport that can be played by all genders, abilities, and age groups.
+It is easy to learn and highly adaptable.
+For primary children, it builds fundamental physical and social skills in a fun way.
+For secondary students, it provides a foundation for more tactical, skilful, and competitive play.
 It is an opportunity to engage all young people in sport and is an ideal sport for development competitions in the School Games - plus it’s really enjoyable!

 Equipment needed